 Annual influenza vaccination is the best way to prevent influenza, because vaccination can be given well before influenza virus exposures occur, and can provide safe and effective immunity throughout the influenza season.
 Antiviral chemoprophylaxis is currently NOT recommended.
-However, WHO guidelines state that individuals at high risk of severe disease who have been exposed to a patient with influenza may benefit from presumptive treatment with a full twice-daily 5-day course of antivirals (oseltamivir), even if they do not show signs and symptoms of infection.
+However, WHO guidelines state that individuals at extremely high risk of severe disease (≥85 years, or younger with multiple risk factors (immunocompromise, chronic disease of cardiovascular, respiratory and neurological systems, pregnancy, diabetes and malignancy) who have been exposed to a patient with seasonal influenza or any person exposed to zoonotic influenza with high mortality in humans or unknown risk of severe illness) may benefit from presumptive treatment with antivirals (e.g. in adults oseltamivir 75mg daily for 10 days, zanamivir 10mg for days, baloxivir, 40-80 mg as single dose), even if they do not show signs and symptoms of infection[28].
 Alternatively, such patients can be monitored closely for early signs of possible influenza infection, and given antiviral treatment if they occur.
-[57]
+[28, 57]